Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 After the class lesson, students can illustrate and colour the different seasons of a tree.
 A printable for this activity is provided later.

-Book: Leaf Man
+Books About Leaves: Leaf Man

 Leaf Man by Lois Ehlert is a fascinating fiction book that follows the travels of fallen leaves.
 At the beginning of the book there are pictures and names of leaves for you to learn.
 The Leaf Man art in this book are colour copies of actual leaves collected by the author.